- Registration phases

 Anticipate the need to revise your safety data sheets

-New information gathered during the registration process may lead to changes, for example, in the classification of the substance, and the safety data sheets need to be updated.
+New information gathered during the registration process may lead to changes, for example, in the classification of the substance, and the safety data sheets might need to be updated.
 When the safety data sheet is updated you need to attach exposure scenarios for hazardous substances registered at or above 10 tonnes a year.